-1. Introduction 2
+1. Introduction .
+2

 Policy

 Definitions

 Discovery of financial irregularities

-Responsibility of employees
+, , ,

 Responsibility of managers

-Response plan

-Involving the police
+8. Involving the police 5

 1. Introduction

 1.1.
 One of the basic principles of public sector organisations is the proper use of public funds.
 It is therefore important that all those working in the public sector are aware of the risk of wrongdoing and the means of enforcing the rules against it.
 The aim of this document is to set out the Board's policy and response plan for suspected or detected irregularities.